Trump pushes for merit-based immigration

 Sanders said the leadership, during the close-door session, agreed to negotiate and narrow down the focus to four issues -- border security, chain migration, visa lottery, and DACA.

 "They all agreed the four things would be part of the negotiation.
 And beyond that, they could move into additional scope," she said.
-PTI LKJ AQS AQS .
+PTI LKJ AQS NSA AKJ NSA .

 This is unedited, unformatted feed from the Press Trust of India wire.